 “Those doing the work are often the only ones who really understand the context.
 Leadership is helping build the structure and then protecting the space to do meaningful work.“ —Harold Jarche, work in 2018

-— Most corporate events Many corporate events have a tight focus.
+Many corporate events have a tight focus.
 Management have desired outcomes for the meeting: e.g. developing new products and services, communicating changes in company strategic goals, training and incentivizing sales teams, implementing successful product launches, etc. The function of such meetings is primarily top-down: effectively communicate management objectives, answer questions, and get employee buy-in.
-Fixed agenda corporate meetings are not a good fit for peer conference designs because they are predominantly about one-way broadcast-style communication; participants are there to listen and learn rather than to determine what’s individually useful to them or to build intra-company connections.
+Fixed agenda corporate meetings are not a good fit for peer conference designs.
+Why?
+Because they are predominantly about one-way broadcast-style communication.
+Participants are there to listen and learn rather than to determine what’s individually useful to them or to build intra-company connections.

-— Special events Special events involve a mixture of entertainment, celebration, and raising money.
+Special events involve a mixture of entertainment, celebration, and raising money.
 While some may include impromptu participant involvement, they concentrate on creating a wonderful experience for attendees.
-Special events are carefully choreographed in advance and participant interaction is generally limited to the traditional social forms of meals and parties, so they are not a good fit for the spontaneous generation of topics, themes, and participant-determined process that peer conference designs generate.
+Special events are carefully choreographed in advance and participant interaction is generally limited to the traditional social forms of meals and parties.
+So they are not a good fit for the spontaneous generation of topics, themes, and participant-determined process that peer conference designs generate.

 If I had a nickel for every time I’ve seen this mistake made … well … that would pay the bill for a very nice dinner out.

 Valuable peer learning and connection takes time.
 It’s worth it.
-If you don’t have enough time, remember that a peer conference isn’t like a podcast you can speed up and still understand what’s said.
+If you don’t have enough time, a peer conference isn’t like a podcast you can speed up and still understand.
 Schedule the time actually needed for the process to work and wonderful things will happen.
-Shortchange the time needed, and you and your attendees will be frustrated and unhappy.
+Shortchanging the time, guarantees frustrated and unhappy attendees.

 Association and client conferences are clear candidates for Conferences That Work.
-Traditional conference elements are easily integrated into the design, so desired sessions like up-to-the-minute research findings, recognition ceremonies, social events, etc. are not excluded.
+You can easily integrate traditional conference elements into the design, like keynotes, up-to-the-minute research findings, recognition ceremonies, and social events, etc.

-Existing conferences can be made more participant-driven and participation-rich by carefully incorporating peer conference process into future events.
+You can make existing conferences more participant-driven and participation-rich by carefully incorporating peer conference process into future events.
 Over the years I have helped many associations successfully make this transition.

 But the best time to implement Conferences That Work is at a brand-new conference!
 (A good example is the edACCESS peer conference, now in its 26th year, and still going strong.)
 Why?
-Because conferences are typically started when a group of people finds the need to meet for a new purpose.
+Because people typically create new conferences when they find the need to meet for a new purpose.
 At that moment in time, invariably, there are no obvious experts to invite.
 Opening with a peer conference design allows a group of relative strangers with a common interest to make fruitful connections and learn productively about and from the expertise and experience in their midst.
 The experience is so powerful, that I don’t know of a group that has decided to stop using the format.

 When we use “best” dishonestly, we ignore one or more of these realities.
 We appeal to status, implying that our “best” thing is absolutely best, transcending environment, viewpoint, and the passage of time.